Cloud GPU Pricing

 1. Choose Spot or Preemptible GPUs

-Spot (AWS) and Preemptible (Google Cloud) GPUs rent unused capacity at 60 – 90 % off on-demand rates, perfect for fault-tolerant runs that checkpoint often.
-AWS Spot Instances pricing and Google Cloud spot GPU pricing list current discounts up front.
+AWS Spot and Preemptible (Google Cloud) GPUs rent unused capacity at 60-90% off on-demand rates, perfect for fault-tolerant runs that checkpoint often.

 2. Pick providers with per-minute billing

-If your notebook shuts down after 17 m 30 s, hourly billing means paying for 42 unused minutes.
-Thunder Compute and a few others bill by the minute, trimming bursty workload costs by roughly 30 – 40 %.
+If your notebook shuts down after 17min, hourly billing makes you pay for 43 unused minutes.
+Thunder Compute and a few others bill by the minute, trimming bursty workload costs by roughly 30-40%.
 See Thunder Compute pricing for live A100 rates.

 3. Script idle shutdowns